manjunadhkonapalli/Signup-Page/README.md

-# Signup-Page-assgnmt
+# Signup-Page
-An internshala assignment.
+A minor project for self practice